madame-president/JDR/FAQ.md

 I rather answer this question after the pilot question is completed.
 Right now, my only evidence of this being a needed service are informal experiences and a "receipt" for a 17k payment for one engagement that took 4 hours from start to finish.

 (The details of this "engagement" are under **details.md**)

+### When will this be ready to launch live (this means all changes to webpage are done, documentation is polished, and we are 100% prepared to receive the first consulting engagement?

+Tuesday January 6th, 2026